marioph2022/ds_automation/README.md

 # Data Science Automation Tools

 The idea of this repository is to create a list of data science tools that can help during development of AI or ML projects and contain automation features.
-At the time of writing the sign up process is in progress and sample usage is pending.
+There are examples of the usage for a few of the tools but this can be use as a starting point to try to include third-party automation tools.
+It is expected that the number as well as the precision of them will increase to make them more powerful and to apply them in even more scenarios.

 ### List of tools